 Mom, What’s a Pound?

-Meanwhile, Anne was in the kitchen asking her mom Wendy Jolly the exact same thing.
+Meanwhile, Anne was in the kitchen asking her mom, Wendy Jolly, the exact same thing.

 “What’s a pound?”
 Wendy repeated the question while draining the pasta in the sink.
 She was in the middle of cooking and wasn’t paying too much attention to Anne.

 “Yup, a pound,” Anne confirmed, taking care not to stand too close to the sink.
-Just then, their cat Casper ran across the room with their dog Spike chasing him from behind.
-Mom and Anne looked at their pets and Wendy remembered.
+Just then, Casper ran across the room with Spike chasing him from behind.
+Mom and Anne looked at the animals and Wendy remembered.

 “Oh right, it’s another word for animal shelter.
 It’s a place where stray, lost, or abandoned pets are taken care of before they are adopted or found,” Wendy replied.

 “Oh NO!”
 Anne yelled and threw her hands over her mouth.
 That’s a terrible idea for a cake!
-She had to go tell her brothers immediately, so Anne ran out of the kitchen before Wendy had a chance to react.
+She had to go tell her brothers immediately.
+Anne ran out of the kitchen before Wendy had a chance to react.

 “No running!”
 Wendy yelled after Anne, but she knew it was useless.